celestiaorg/docs/docs/developers/intro-to-op-stack.md

 [Optimism](https://www.optimism.io/) uses Ethereum as a data availability (DA) layer.
-Currently, settlement and DA for Optimism are on Ethereum, both on-chain. `op-batcher` batches up rollup blocks and posts to Ethereum.
+Currently, settlement and DA for Optimism are on Ethereum, both onchain. `op-batcher` batches up rollup blocks and posts to Ethereum.

 ### Table of contents of the category